elearningz/it_handbook/2 Course Maintenance/Collaborate_Lifecycle.md

 # Blackboard Collaborate Lifecycle and Back-up

-If you use
-Blackboard Collaborate, your course files will be removed from Blackboard after 1 year (for single semester courses) or 9 months (for multi-semester courses).
+If you use Blackboard Collaborate to deliver webinars, your course files will be removed from Blackboard after 1 year (for single semester courses) or 9 months (for multi-semester courses).

 It is your responsibility to back-up and archive your Blackboard Collaborate Recordings / Webinars.

 ## To Back-Up your Blackboard Collaborate / Webinar Recordings